Chinese Deep Space Network: Relay satellites

 China has several relay satellites of the Tianlian series in geostationary orbits, which can relay data to each other and to the ground, thus enabling communication with spacecraft that have no direct contact with ground stations.
 The technology of the relay satellites enables intermediate storage of data, a higher bandwidth of data connections, and greater sky coverage.
-These satellites were originally placed in orbit as of 2008 for communication with the Shenzhou spacecraft of the manned space program.
+These satellites were originally placed in orbit in 2008 for communication with the Shenzhou spacecraft of the crewed space program.
 But they are also used for deep-space missions, for example in 2020 for the Mars mission Tianwen-1, where the satellites Tianlian 1B and Tianlian 2A were parked for orbit tracking and the transmission of telemetry data from the probe.